-2 See: http://www.ohchr.org/EN/ProfessionalInterest/Pages/CoreInstruments.aspx event of a breach of this policy by an employee, partner, consultant or relevant contractors is further outlined in section 6.
+Concern will make every effort to ensure that all employees, partners, consultants and relevant contractors comply with this policy.
+The action that will be taken by Concern in the event of a breach of this policy by an employee, partner, consultant or relevant contractors is further outlined in section 6.
 Concern cannot however, be held responsible for the actions of these third parties if they breach this policy, and this is reflected in the wording to be included in their contracts.